 If you want to take this another step further – tell that person you’re grateful for them and why.
 Send them a quick text, email, message, or prayer before moving on with your day.

-And in the spirit of gratitude, thank you for reading this.
-Thank you for the working you’re doing.
+In the spirit of gratitude, thank you for reading this.
+Thank you for the work you’re doing.
 Thank you for being who you are.

 - Taking 6 breaths to reduce your blood pressure and pulse rate.

 - Gently dropping your shoulders down